Princeton University Speakers Bureau

 • 2-3 possible dates for your event

-• You will receive an email from Alumni Engagement confirming receipt of your request.
+Step Two: Receive an email from Alumni Education and Travel confirming receipt of your request.

 Q: Who are the participants in the Speakers Bureau available to speak to my alumni gathering?

-Q: What should I target for attendance for my Speakers Bureau event?
+Q: What should target attendance be for a Speakers Bureau event?

-Q: If I have questions about the Speakers Bureau, or would like to discuss it, whom should I contact?
+Q: If I have questions about the Speakers Bureau whom should I contact?